-- d.
+- ii. any studies/evaluations and results on the treatability of the facility's effluent toxicity; and - iii. any data which identifies effluent toxicity control mechanisms that will reduce effluent toxicity to the level necessary to meet no significant lethality at the critical dilution. - d.
 The permittee shall submit a Final Report on Toxicity Reduction Evaluation Activities no later than twenty-eight (28) months from confirming lethality in the retests, which provides information pertaining to the specific control mechanism selected that will, when implemented, result in reduction of effluent toxicity to no significant lethality at the critical dilution.
-The report will also provide a specific corrective action schedule for implementing the selected control mechanism. - A copy of the Final Report on Toxicity Reduction Evaluation Activities shall also be submitted to the state agency. - e.
+The report will also provide a specific corrective action schedule for implementing the selected control mechanism. - e.
 Quarterly testing during the TRE is a minimum monitoring requirement.
 EPA recommends that permittees required to perform a TRE not rely on quarterly testing alone to ensure success in the TRE, and that additional screening tests be performed to capture toxic samples for identification of toxicants.
-Failure to identify the specific chemical compound causing toxicity test failure will normally result in a permit limit for whole effluent toxicity limits per federal regulations at 40 CFR 122.44(d)(1)(v).
+Failure to identify the specific chemical - compound causing toxicity test failure will normally result in a permit limit for whole effluent toxicity limits per federal regulations at 40 CFR 122.44(d)(1)(v).